ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-target-platforms.md

 {{site.data.keyword.vmwaresolutions_full}} has a number of offerings, deployment patterns, and options that can be used to create your target VMware NSX-T™ environment.
 For this documentation, they are defined as follows:

 * Automated offerings - These offerings are available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console and VMware Solutions Dedicated tiles.
-* Regulated workload offerings - These offerings are available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console and Regulated Workloads tile.
+* Regulated workload offerings - These offerings are available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console, the **VMware Regulated Workloads** card.
 They are suitable for clients that require a prescriptive reference architecture that matches the {{site.data.keyword.framework-fs_full}}.
-* Automated offerings with manual customization tasks - These offerings are based on the offering available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console and VMware Solutions Dedicated tile.
+* Automated offerings with manual customization tasks - These offerings are based on the offering available from the [{{site.data.keyword.vmwaresolutions_full_notm}}](https://cloud.ibm.com/infrastructure/vmware-solutions/console) console, the **VMware Solutions Dedicated** card.
 They require a number of post-deployment manual tasks to achieve the architectural pattern needed.

 Based on the assessment of your source NSX-V environment, you can identify the requirements for your target platform.
 After the analysis, do the following steps: